splunk/ctis-taxii-splunk-app/docs/ctis-taxii-splunk-app/docs/configuration.md

 # Configuration

 ## Network Requirements
-Note that TAXII v2 runs over HTTPS.
-The TAXII server must be reachable from the Splunk instance, so please consider both:
+Note that TAXII v2 runs over HTTPS and is secured with HTTP Basic Authentication.

+The TAXII server must be reachable from the Splunk instance, so please consider:

 - Any firewalls which restrict outbound connections from your Splunk Search Head(s)
 - The TAXII server must accept HTTPS traffic from your Splunk Search Head(s).
 - If needed, please contact the ASD CTIS team (or TAXII Server owner) to whitelist your Splunk Search Head(s) IPv4 address(es).

-## Configuring connection details for a TAXII Server
+## Setup a TAXII Server Configuration

 Start by configuring the TAXII server that will be used to submit STIX bundles.